Skip to content

 Expert Analysis

 Westinghouse and AIVOLT occupy very different positions in the portable generator market.
-Westinghouse brings a mature, expansive catalog of 54 published models and earns a strong average overall score of 6.8 out of 10, backed by a Tier A reliability rating (95 out of 100).
-AIVOLT, by contrast, is a much smaller brand with only 4 published models, an average overall score of 4.2, and a Tier F reliability rating (38 out of 100).
+Westinghouse brings a mature catalog of 54 models, an average overall score of 7.0 out of 10, and a Tier A reliability rating (95 out of 100).
+AIVOLT, by contrast, offers just 4 models, averages 3.9 overall, and holds a Tier F reliability rating (38 out of 100).
 The gap between these two brands is substantial across nearly every measured category.

 Key Differences